Danielovich/markdownposts/when-tech-shadows-social.md

 [//]: # "categories: organisation"
 [//]: # "isPublished: true"

+*A piece of thought with little to back it up.*

 In the world around the individualism of software enginnering and programming one sometimes need what cyclists calls "an exercise adjustment".
 It often results in ones own arrogance being taken down a notch.

 Technology often takes center stage.
 Socalled new frameworks, never-ending disussions around paradigms, and tools that promise to optimize, streamline, and solve complex problems.
 I get a bit disappointed in the field at times, hoping for higher standards, and I would also be happy for a bit more pressure on the social well being in a professional setting.
 I am not talking about perks or office hours, I am talking power and social dynamics.